I think you AGREE with me that food photography depends a lot on the texture.

-- I covered my board with that filler and made some texture with my plastic card until I was happy with the results.
+I covered my board with that filler + made some texture with my plastic card.
 (Imperfect is perfect!
 I need that texture for my photography).

-- I let it dry about 24 hours in a dry place.
-(If you are going to make this kind of board, then it’s better to find a place where you can play around with your “chemicals”.
-Make sure you don’t ruin anything else.
-It’s probably better to do it outside but this time I didn’t).
+I let it dry about 24 hours in a dry place.
+(Better to find a place where you can play around with your “chemicals”.
+Make sure you don’t ruin anything else & you follow “Safety requirements”.
+My advice is to do it outdoors (not like me)).

-- I had “fun” with my new backdrop and shoot an apple cake.
+I had “fun” with my new grey DIY backdrop and shoot an apple cake.